dicethrow/incusdev/README.md

-# LXDEV: Container dev tools with LXD
+# incusdev: Container dev tools with incus

-This is a python library for interacting with LXD containers in order to do containerised development.
+This is a python library for interacting with incus containers in order to do containerised development.

 This repo is to reduce code duplication because it is so useful to me.